Leon's Triathlon marked its 30th anniversary on Sunday with unseasonably cool and wet weather, but the rejuvenated event's future seems bright.

 Sands said the SSCVA looked at other triathlons - in particular the Maytag Ironman 70.3 Steelhead race in St. Joseph, Mich. - for inspiration on how to run an event the right way.

 "It's a signature event for the community," Sands said.
-"They get excited, and the athletes come in eat and stay.
+"They get excited, and the athletes arrive, eat, and stay at various area partners' establishments.
 We're hoping to be booking up to 1,000 hotel rooms, but what's more measurable to us is the showcase it provides for Northwest Indiana.

 Comcast SportsNet taped the event and will broadcast it July 4.